 You might be thinking, "Why do I need my own domain to send email?
 Can't I just use my @gmail address?"

-When you send something in the mail, a carrier (UPS, DHL, Post Office) transports it for you.
-But it's still coming from you, the carrier isn't just going to pick it up off the street (hopefully), and the recipient is more likely to accept a letter coming from someone they know.
+Think of it this way: when you send something in the mail, a carrier — UPS, DHL, the Post Office — transports it for you.
+But it's still coming from you; the carrier isn't just picking it up off the street, and the recipient is more likely to accept a letter coming from someone they know.

-Three ways to add email to your domain and start sending emails with that address.
+Three ways to add email to your domain

 Frequently Asked Questions